mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 **Michaela:**  [00:41:48] Yeah.
 And so what came to my mind when you were talking about this, is that I think.
 I mean, they're definitely engineers that don't want, or don't care so much about the product.
-And I, again, think it's not the engineer themselves.
+And again, l think it's not the engineer themselves.
 I think it's the culture in the company, right?
 That at one point you give it up maybe and just say, well, yeah, it doesn't actually met him.
 What I think.
 So we just do what we are asked to because